johnkimdinh/fled/bbb/README.md

 echo BB-BONE-PRU > /sys/devices/bone_capemgr.9/slots
 ```

+If this didn't work with an error, its helpful to look at `dmesg` to see what went wrong.

 Now install node-pru and test it out using guide at [https://github.com/omcaree/node-pru]

 First install the driver: